demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/Microsoft365Defender_description.md

 #### Self-Deployed Azure App

-To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal, with mobile and desktop flows enabled.
+To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
+For more details, follow [Self Deployed Application - Device Code Flow](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow).

 #### Required Permissions
+* microsoft-365-defender-incidents-list:
+    * offline_access - Delegated

-* microsoft-365-defender-incidents-list (one of the following):
+      And one of the following:
       * Incident.Read.All	- Application
       * AdvancedHunting.Read.All - Application

 * microsoft-365-defender-incident-update:
+   * offline_access - Delegated
    * Incident.ReadWrite.All - Application

 * microsoft-365-defender-advanced-hunting:
+    * offline_access - Delegated
     * AdvancedHunting.Read.All - Application

 Note: This is a beta Integration, which lets you implement and test pre-release software.
 Since the integration is beta, it might contain bugs.
 Updates to the integration during the beta phase might include non-backward compatible features.
 We appreciate your feedback on the quality and usability of the integration to help us identify issues, fix them, and continually improve.